 - A foal must be microchipped by a vet before a passport can be applied for and

-- The owner must apply for a passport from an authorised Passport Issuing Organisation (PIO) before the foal is 6 months old or before the 31st of December of the year of birth whichever is the later.
+- The owner must apply for a passport with the TGCA before the foal is 6 months old and before the 31st of December of the year of birth.

 It is an offence not to have a vet microchip a foal prior to applying for a passport AND/OR to apply for a passport after these time limits.

 - Once the passport is issued - keep it safe.
 A Trading Standards or Animal Health Officer may request it to be produced for inspection.
 Failure to present a passport for inspection is an offence.

 - The passport should accompany the animal when it moves to shows, sales, competitions, when it is sold or moves to slaughter.
 Failure to do so is an offence.